Case Study: Huntingdon Telemedicine Cart Mobile Medical Trolley

-Case Study: Huntingdon Telemedicine CartA complete office in a lightweight, portable design for consultations in real time
+A complete office in a lightweight, portable medical device design for consultations in real time

 In 2012 Thomas E. Uttley, MD, a psychiatrist with a large clinical practice, took an interest in the then still-emerging field of telemedicine.
 He found nothing that came close to what he envisioned, which was something more transportable than the COWs (computer on wheels) common in hospitals but with more capabilities than the devices that EMTs carry in the field to read and transmit vitals.
-In short, he wanted a mobile telemed cart for remote consultations in real time.
-After some initial attempts at building a prototype, Dr. Uttley brought the challenging project to Nottingham Spirk.
+In short, he wanted a mobile medical cart for remote consultations in real time.
+After some initial attempts at building a telemed prototype, Dr. Uttley brought the challenging project to Nottingham Spirk.

-The Design Challenges
+The Medical Device Design Challenges

-With a feasible design in the works, the engineers focused on the considerable electronic demands, including high-quality video and sound, so that doctor and patient could see and hear each other clearly; ports for a laptop and printer; WiFi capability; and a lightweight but long-lasting battery (this required numerous power-consumption studies).
+With a feasible design in the works, the engineers focused on the considerable electronic demands, including high-quality video and sound, so that doctor and patient could see and hear each other clearly: ports for a laptop and printer, WiFi capability, and a lightweight but long-lasting battery (this required numerous power-consumption studies).
 Prototypes were tested by medical professionals in various locations, and their feedback led to numerous refinements.

-The Recognition & Results
+The Medical Product Innovation’s Recognition & Results

 “Nottingham Spirk was very easy to work with,” says Christy Sendra, Huntingdon’s Director of Operations.
 “They could take our ideas and expand on them and that was incredibly helpful.
 We had a vision, but Nottingham Spirk had the skill set to bring it to life.”